 The operation of JBrowse Desktop is comparable to other desktop genome browsers like IGV or IGB, and it can be run without setting up a webserver (most of the time normal jbrowse runs on apache and is viewed in a web browser).
 In contrast, JBrowse Desktop is a simple exe file that can easily be run locally on Windows, Mac OS, or Linux.

-At the most basic level, setting up JBrowse Desktop consists of:
+At the most basic level, to set up JBrowse Desktop:

-- After downloading unzip the file to somewhere.
-There is no official uninstaller but you can move it to the Program files or Applications directory as needed.
+- After downloading, unzip the file to somewhere.
+There is no official installer but you can move it to the Program files or Applications directory as needed.

 Note: on Mac, you can alternatively use Homebrew and run `brew cask install jbrowse` which will download and place jbrowse in your Application directory

 Also note: On Linux, you will need libgconf

 When you run JBrowse Desktop you will see a sort of "welcome screen" that gives you several options

 - View Volvox sample data

 - Open sequence file, this allows you to open FASTA, Indexed FASTA, or .2bit